ailtex/SensibleThingsPlatformSecureCommunication/README.md

 Finally, At `se.sensiblethings.disseminationslayer.communication.security.test` package, there are three test demos.

 __Remember that bootstrap node shoud always run firtly.
 And when you change the bootstrap UCI, the configuration file should also have the same modification.__

+## Suggestions
+- Replace the UCI by the SensibleThingsNode, as the UCI is not the identity of the nodes.
+UCI is designed used for sensors.